ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/_index.md

 The frequency band can be in one of the following states:

 - Off: By default, all frequency bands are closed, not affecting the spectrum graph, the overall response curve, or the audio signal.
-- Bypassed: The response curve is displayed on the spectrum graph without affecting the overall response curve or the audio signal.
+- Bypassed: The response curve is displayed on the spectrum graph without affecting the overall response curve.
 - On: The response curve is displayed on the spectrum graph and affects both the overall response curve and the audio signal.

 ### Dynamic and Threshold Learning